Pioneer Profiles : O

 Ormiston, John Andrew (Scotty)

 John Ormiston was born May 20, 1863 and died September 29, 1949 at Victoria, B.C.
 He was a locomotive engineer for the C.P.R. and brought the first train into Calgary in August 1883.
+John Ormiston was recorded as a member of the Calgary Odd Fellows Lodge in 1886.
 He retired in 1929.
 He was unmarried.

 Orr, Wesley Fletcher